 #4) Action Phase

-Action Phase: (Keep the Process Continuous): This phase ensures if all the improved steps, standards, and rule sets have been taken into consideration and implemented successfully.
+Action Phase: (Keep the Process Continuous): This phase ensures that all the improved steps, standards, and rule sets have been taken into consideration and implemented successfully.

 - The action plan is developed for implementation.